jacobtomlinson/website/content/posts/2020/2020-02-19-dask-clusters-overview.md

 Many of the cluster managers only exist for the duration of the Python session.
 However some like the `YarnCluster` allow you to disconnect and reconnect from the cluster.
 This allows you to treat a YARN cluster more like a fixed cluster.

 In other circumstances the Python session may have a timeout or limit and may be killed before the Dask cluster can complete its work.
 Would there be benefit to letting the Dask cluster continue to exist?
-With the Python session cleared up and client and futures will also be garbage collected.
+With the Python session cleared up the client and futures will also be garbage collected.
 So perhaps not.

 ### Can we manage conda environments better?

-Currently it is the responsibility of the person creating the cluster to ensure that the workers conda environment matches the one where the `Client` is going to be created.
+Currently it is the responsibility of the person creating the cluster to ensure that the worker's conda environment matches the one where the `Client` is going to be created.
 On fixed clusters this can be easier as the Python/Jupyter environment can be provided within the same set of systems.
 However on ephemeral clusters where you may be reaching into a cloud or batch system they may not match your laptop's environment for example.

-Perhaps there could be integration between workers and coda to create dynamic environments on the fly.
+Perhaps there could be integration between workers and conda to create dynamic environments on the fly.
 Exploring the performance impact of this would be interesting.

+Another option could be enabling users to start a remote Jupyter kernel on a worker.
+They wouldn't have access to the same filesystem, but they would share a conda environment.